yenshan/pure-lisp/README.md

 No arithmetic function, no GC, no symbol table, no error handling...
 This is not a practical LISP interpreter.

-I write this program just for fun.
+I wrote this program just for fun.
 I want to show the simpleness of LISP, and for one who want to know how to implement programming language.
 For this reason, this program is intent to be as simple and as readable as possible.

 ## How to build
 You can build this program on any UNIX like Operation System.
-Checkout from github and type following command.
+Checkout source codes from github and type following command.

 $ make